 Meanwhile, the crisis has sparked a rare alignment of interests between the U.S. and Iran, which wants to preserve Iraq's Shia-dominated government.
 The U.S. and Iran are engaged in sensitive nuclear negotiations and used a round of talks Monday in Vienna, Austria, to hold a separate bilateral discussion on Iraq.

-In a separate development, Iraq's biggest oil refinery, Baiji, has been shut down and its foreign staff evacuated, refinery officials said on Tuesday, adding that local staff remain in place and the military is still in control of the facility.
+In a separate development, Iraq's biggest oil refinery, Beiji, has been shut down and its foreign staff evacuated, refinery officials said on Tuesday, adding that local staff remain in place and the military is still in control of the facility.

-Baiji is one of three oil refineries in Iraq and only processes oil from the north.
+Beiji is one of three oil refineries in Iraq and only processes oil from the north.
 The other two are located in Baghdad and the south and are firmly under government control and operational.

 "Due to the recent attacks of militants by mortars, the refinery administration decided to evacuate foreign workers for their safety and also to completely shut down production units to avoid extensive damage that could result," a chief engineer at the refinery said on condition of anonymity.